These small laundry room organization and decor ideas will have your laundry room looking neat, tidy, and beautiful in no time!

-Small Laundry Room Organization Tip #8- Make shelves a solid surface.
+Small Laundry Room Ideas, Tip #8- Make shelves a solid surface.

 I am not a fan of wire shelves.
 I just never feel like they’re very sturdy and don’t love the way they look.
 But since our linen closet is SO small, I was worried that I wouldn’t be able to find solid surface shelves that were the exact measurements I needed.

 So instead of ripping out the wire shelving, Donnie and I created simple wooden covers for them.
 We now have the sturdy shelves we wanted, and they’re prettier too!
 You can get the full tutorial for the shelf covers here.